cncf/kubernetes-community-days/planning/about-organizing.md

 * [Marketing and promotion](/planning/marketing-promotion.md)
 * [Sponsors](/sponsor-resources/sponsorships-faq.md)
 * [Call for Proposals (CFP) and schedule](/speaker-resources/cfp.md)
-* Website & Design Team: You might have 1-2 people assigned to this/these role(s)
+* Website & Design Team: You might have 1-2 people assigned to this/these role(s).
+[The Page Builder](https://help.bevy.com/hc/en-us/articles/10953413605015-Page-Builder-for-Event-Pages) feature in Bevy has made this easy.
 * [Registration](/planning/registration.md)
 * Event Planner: Venue, catering, local activities, and the hotel
 * Swag: T-shirts, stickers and other giveaways